BlazeSports America: Current programming

-BlazeSports America has quickly evolved into an extensive network local programs delivered in conjunction with community agencies and organizations.
-Sports camps, clinics, workshops, tournaments and competitions are offered by BlazeSports America throughout the year in 26 states and the District of Columbia.
-Additionally, BlazeSports America organizes the National Disability Sport Conference annually each spring to train coaches, officials, local service providers, and leaders in the field of Paralympic Sport.
+BlazeSports America has a network of local programs delivered in conjunction with community agencies and organizations in Georgia.
+Sports camps, clinics, workshops, tournaments and competitions are offered by BlazeSports America.
+Additionally, BlazeSports America has organized a National Disability Sport Conference annually each spring to train coaches, officials, local service providers, and leaders in the field of Paralympic Sport.

 Seven BlazeSports staffers traveled to Haiti in June 2011 to strengthen and support Haiti's programs for disabled athletes.

 Mascot

 BlazeSports' most prominent symbol is its mascot Blaze.
 Blaze is a phoenix, a mythical bird that rises from ashes to experience a renewed life.
 The phoenix appears in Egyptian, Arabian, Chinese, Russian and native American lore and in all instances symbolizes strength, vision, inspiration and survival.
+Blaze was created by Trevor Stone Irvin of Irvin Productions in Atlanta.

 The phoenix was an ideal mascot for the 1996 Atlanta Paralympic Games and later for BlazeSports America.
 It has long been the symbol of Atlanta’s rebirth after its devastation in the American Civil War.
 But most importantly, it is the personification of the will, perseverance and determination of youth and adults with physical disability to achieve full and productive lives.

 Blaze, with his bright colors, height and broad wing span, reflects the traits, identified in a focus group of athletes with disability, as those they believed best represented the drive to succeed of persons with physical disability who pursue sports as recreation and as a competitive endeavor.